 Waterford is a very small village located in the state of New York.
-With a population of 2,300 people and three constituent neighborhoods, Waterford is the 568th largest community in New York.
-Much of the housing stock in Waterford was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 2,277 people and three constituent neighborhoods, Waterford is the 568th largest community in New York.
+Waterford has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Waterford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Waterford is a village of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Waterford who work in office and administrative support (12.32%), management occupations (12.14%), and food service (8.93%).
+Overall, Waterford is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Waterford who work in office and administrative support (14.73%), management occupations (12.73%), and food service (7.49%).

 The most common language spoken in Waterford is English.
-Other important languages spoken here include Urdu and Chinese.
+Other important languages spoken here include Urdu and Spanish.